British lawmaker stabbed to death at voter meeting in church | Law-Order

 British lawmaker stabbed to death at voter meeting in church

-A British lawmaker was stabbed to death on Friday in a church by a 25-year-old man who lunged at him at a meeting with voters from his constituency, knifing him repeatedly in an attack which politicians described as an assault on democracy.
-David Amess, a 69-year-old lawmaker from Prime Minister Boris Johnson's Conservative Party, was attacked at around midday at a meeting at the red-brick Belfairs Methodist Church in Leigh-on-Sea, east of London.
+A British lawmaker was stabbed to death on Friday in a church by an assailant who lunged at him at a meeting with voters from his constituency, knifing him repeatedly in an attack which politicians described as an assault on democracy.
+David Amess, a 69-year-old lawmaker from Prime Minister Boris Johnson's Conservative Party, was attacked at about midday in the red-brick Belfairs Methodist Church in Leigh-on-Sea, east of London.

-A British lawmaker was stabbed to death on Friday in a church by a 25-year-old man who lunged at him at a meeting with voters from his constituency, knifing him repeatedly in an attack which politicians described as an assault on democracy.
+A British lawmaker was stabbed to death on Friday in a church by an assailant who lunged at him at a meeting with voters from his constituency, knifing him repeatedly in an attack which politicians described as an assault on democracy.

 "He was stabbed several times," John Lamb, a local councillor at the scene, told Reuters.
 Colleagues from across parliament expressed their shock and paid tribute to Amess, one of Britain's longest-serving lawmakers who held regular meetings with voters on the first and third Friday of the month, saying he was diligent in his duties to his local area.

-Flags in Downing Street were lowered in tribute.
+Flags in Downing Street and outside parliament were lowered in tribute.
 Amess, married with five children, was first elected to parliament to represent Basildon in 1983, and then stood for Southend West in 1997.
 He was knighted by Queen Elizabeth for his public service in 2015.

 TRAGIC DAY FOR DEMOCRACY The stabbing at a meeting with constituents has echoes of a 2010 incident when Labour lawmaker Stephen Timms survived a stabbing in his constituency office, and the 2016 fatal shooting of Labour's Jo Cox just days before the Brexit referendum.